apache/trafficserver/doc/admin-guide/plugins/certifier.en.rst

    certifier.so --store=/home/zeyuan/certifier/certs --max=1000 --sign-cert=/home/zeyuan/certifier/root-ca.crt --sign-key=/home/zeyuan/certifier/root-ca.key --sign-serial=/home/zeyuan/certifier/ca-serial.txt

-One use case would be routing incoming CONNECT request to another port on traffic server.
+One use case would be routing incoming CONNECT request to another port on |TS|.
 With the certifier generating a trusted certificate, other plugins can act with a similar behavior to Man-In-The-Middle (logging interesting data for example).

 .. uml::
    :align: center